 - Add in the chicken wings, stirring immediately to coat with the oil.
 Add more oil if necessary.
 Stir fry, turning constantly, for about 3-4 minutes until the wings are a light gold colour.
 Make sure that the skins don’t stick to the pan/wok.

-- Add chicken stock/water till it barely covers the chicken wings, light and dark soy sauce, rock sugar, and star anise.
-Then bring it to a boil.
+- Pan-fry the chicken wings, light and dark soy sauce, rock sugar, and star anise.
+Then add the chicken stock/water till it barely covers the chicken.
+Bring it to a boil.

 - Turn heat to low and cover.
 Simmer for 20 minutes, stirring occasionally to prevent the bottom wings from sticking to wok.